sugaryourcoffee/development-notebooks/installing-ubuntu-server-24.04.md

     sudo apt-get install -y libapache2-mod-passenger

+### Configure Passenger for Apache 2

-With installation a _.conf_ and _.load_ file is provided and stored to _Apaches_'s module directory located at `/etc/apache2/mods-available`.
+With the Passenger installation a _.conf_ and _.load_ file is provided and stored to _Apaches_'s module directory located at `/etc/apache2/mods-available`.

 Next we have to make _Apache_ aware of the _passenger_ configuration files with `sudo a2enmod passenger` and then restart _Apache_ with `sudo apache2ctl restart`.

 ## Configure Apache 2

-We describe how to setup a backup server, but it can be applied accordingly to a production, staging and beta server accordingly.
+Even though we describe how to setup a backup server, it can be applied to a production, staging and beta server accordingly.
 A lengthy deployment walkthrough for the different scenarios can be found in [Deployment with rbenv](deployment-with-rbenv.md).

-We create a virtual host in `/etc/apache2/sites-available/secondhand-backup.conf`.
+For the backup server we create a virtual host in `/etc/apache2/sites-available/secondhand-backup.conf`.
 In the virtual host we need the information

 * The application directory we have created in a previous step, which is in `/var/www/secondhand/backup/`.
 We have to point the document root to the `public` directory.
 * The Ruby version that is running the application.
 This can be determined with following command.